 Going Concern Disclosure: The Company's financial statements have been prepared using Canadian generally accepted accounting principles (Canadian GAAP) applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they become due.
-The recoverability of capitalized costs in relation to its oil and gas developments is dependent on the ability of the company to successfully operate the wells.
-The company's ability to continue as a going concern is dependent upon its ability to fund its working capital, complete the development of its wells, and eventually to generate positive cash flows from oil and gas extraction operations.
+Several adverse conditions and events cast doubt upon the validity of this assumption.
+The company has a history of operating losses and negative cash flow and its ability to continue as a going concern is uncertain and is dependent upon its ability to fund its working capital, complete the development of its wells, and eventually to generate positive cash flows from oil and gas extraction operations.
+Management plans to explore all alternatives possible, including joint ventures, debt and equity financings, and merger opportunities.
 The financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.